Shuzhengz/Arduino-Oscilloscope/README.md

 If you want to know the calculation there's javadoc explaining it, it's really simple

+Acutally it's just one line of equation so yeah idk why I created a java program for it

 ## Licensing

 This program is under the Unlicense "license"